qxb3/aspl/README.md

 set b 20

 check a < b {
-  logl "a is greater than b"
+  logl "a is less than b"
 }
 ```